 Ever wondered why South America and Africa look like two puzzle pieces that should fit together?
 Well, you’re right, because millions of years ago, they did!
 Even though we usually can’t tell, the ground we live on is constantly moving.
 Take a journey with The Sphere to discover how and why the surface of the Earth moves.

 Life is possible on Earth because of our Sun.
 The Sun provides us with heat and energy that plants can turn into sugars through photosynthesis.
 Plants in turn provide their energy to animals and decomposers through food webs.
 Let’s remember how important the Sun is in making our food the next time we are hungry!

 We know that most animals move, especially if they are hungry or looking for a new place to live.
 Come join us as we use data from satellites to follow the path of seals, turtles, and sharks–oh my!

 You probably know all your planets, right?
 Well, we can help you learn more.
 You’ll be able to figure out how old you would be on Venus or how much you would weigh on Saturn.
 Let’s explore our solar system together!

 Want to be a weather bug?
 We can help!
 In real time, we can track the weather across the globe.
 Together, let’s investigate the role of the ocean in creating large scale weather patterns like hurricanes and tsunamis.

-Population on Earth for Kids
+Population on Earth

 For a long time the Earth was relatively unpopulated.
 Areas that people live in today would have been too cold, impossible to traverse, or wouldn’t have produced food.
 What changed?
 How did we go from a few million to over 6.5 billion people on the planet?
 How long did it take?
 Join us to answer these questions and more!